-Two more anonymous women have accused Jeffrey Epstein of sexual assault in a $100 million lawsuit filed against Epstein’s estate and 10 of his employees on Thursday.
+Four anonymous women have accused Jeffrey Epstein of sexual assault in a $100 million lawsuit filed in August, and later updated in December, against Epstein’s estate and 10 of his employees.

-The lawsuit comes just a day after Jennifer Araoz, another woman who accused Epstein of assaulting and raping her when she was a teenager, sued the estate.
-Thursday’s suit, filed under federal sex trafficking laws, says that the two women — listed as Jane Does — were both hostesses at a coffee shop in New York and aspiring models when they were approached by an unnamed woman about giving massages to Epstein in exchange for money.
+The lawsuit’s initial filing came a day after Jennifer Araoz, another woman who accused Epstein of assaulting and raping her when she was a teenager, sued the estate.
+The suit, filed under federal sex trafficking laws, says that two of the women — listed as Jane Does — were both hostesses at a coffee shop in New York and aspiring models when they were approached by an unnamed woman, “Sue Roe,” about giving massages to Epstein in exchange for money.

 The first woman, Jane Doe 1, says that Epstein “became increasingly more aggressive, made sexual advances, and